rxshipatel/Disney-character-explorer/README.md

 Features
 -
 -search any character by its name.

 -get a list of all characters in a specific movie or a TV show.

 -a beautiful UI

+#
+How to Run
+-clone the repo locally.

+-run the index.html file and youre good to go :)